Assiabk/Assiabk/README.md

 - 👋 Hi, I’m @Assiabk Front-end Developer
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Artificial intillegence
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...